tomwhartung/jmws_accoutrements/affiliate_marketing/2-privacy_policy.md

 - [x] 4-privacypolicies_com
   - Very similar to the one we are using as the starting point
 - [x] 5-privacypoliciesonline_com
+- [x] 6-freeprivacypolicy_com
   - Used as the starting point
-- [x] 6-freeprivacypolicy_com
-  - Very similar to the one we are using as the starting point
 - [ ] 7-volusion_com

 ## Result: